 Income from this fund will provide assistance for the general needs of Missouri State University men's football.

 Income from this fund will provide scholarships/grants-in-aid for members of the Missouri State University men's football team.

 This scholarship will be made annually to a currently enrolled student at Missouri State University participating in the football program.
 Consideration will be given to those members of the football squad whose academic progress is satisfactory and in keeping with standards set by the football coaching staff.

 Renewable: May be renewed automatically so long as the student maintains satisfactory academic progress, remains on the football squad, and a need for financial aid still exists.

 Established By: Ronald A. Dickey

-This scholarship will be awarded annually to a student enrolled at Missouri State University and a member of the Bears Football team.
-Scholarships will be presented to a student(s) who is a walk-on football player, with preference given to a defensive back; however other positions will be considered.
+This scholarship can be awarded to a student enrolled at Missouri State University and a member of the Bears Football team.
+Scholarships will be presented to a student(s) who was a walk-on football player, with preference given to a defensive back; however other positions will be considered.
 Preference will also be given to coaching staff's opinion of a hard working player deserving of the scholarship for tuition expenses only.

 Established Date: July 29, 1999